plotly/dash-redis-demo/README.md

 package, which offers the `redis-cli` command.
 This can be removed for faster app push times.

+## Enable Redis Databases for Dash App

 To enable Redis in Dash On Premise navigate to the settings page of the Server Manager.
 Under **Special Options & Customizations** select **Enable Dash Customizations** and then select **Enable Redis Databases for Dash Apps**.

+## Create and Link a Redis Database on Plotly Enterprise

-To create and link a Redis database in Dash On Premise:
+For Plotly Enterprise **2.5.0**, you can create and link a Redis Database using the Dash Deployment Server UI.
+Click [here](https://dash.plot.ly/dash-deployment-server/redis-database) to view the documentation.

+If you are using Plotly Enterprise **2.4.0**, you can follow the ssh commands below:

 ```
 ssh dokku@YOUR_DASH_SERVER redis:create SERVICE-NAME